 My sales policy is for both my own protection and the buyer’s.
 This is here to clarify things and remove any possible confusion.
 Please read these thoroughly before you contact me about a goat or send a deposit.
 Failure to read the policy or terms does not exempt you from your obligation to follow them.
 If there is an item you do not understand, please ask and I will gladly explain.

-I promise I am not a curmudgeon.
-I would love to be able to base every sale upon verbal agreement, but unfortunately there are those who would abuse that, and it’s just too risky.
+I promise I am not a curmudgeon, and I try to make the purchase process easy for both buyers and myself.
+I would love to be able to base every sale upon verbal agreement, but unfortunately there are those who would abuse that, so it’s too risky.
 So for mutual protection and to make it easy for both parties to know what is expected, I have written these terms and abide by them, unless other arrangements have been agreed upon in writing prior to a deposit.
 I will work with buyers as much as possible, but I have to follow the same basic guidelines for each sale in order to be fair to all involved.

 These terms apply only to the sale of goats.
 Other products and animals may be sold under different terms/practices.